Most products from Our Store ship tariff & tax-free to the USA - no fees at delivery. Free shipping $150+

 23rd

 SkyPark at Santa’s Village is a small “bike park” with a few trails ranging from beginner to expert.
-It’s mostly gravity-oriented but it’s all PEDAL-assist (no chairlift), so we can’t possibly understand how they can charge 68$ for a day-pass… but hey, the entry ticket get you to see Santa any time of the year so what the heck.
+It’s mostly gravity-oriented but it’s all pedal-assist (no chairlift), so we can’t possibly understand how they can charge 68$ for a day-pass… but hey, the entry ticket get you to see Santa any time of the year so what the heck.
 Fortunately (for us) we only found out we had to pay after our day; we promise we’ll pay next time!

 We noticed an irrigation system on the trails, so it’s the best dirt we rode in a while; kudos for that!
 From flow, techy and jumps, the trails more or less emulate what you would find in places like Bellingham (WA) or British-Columbia, so that was fun.